Shopify/ui-extensions/packages/post-purchase-ui-extensions/documentation/testing.md

 A rendering extension point is more complex to test, because these extension points kick off a long-running process where your code can respond to buyer actions with UI updates.
 Our recommended approach for testing these extensions is to make assertions on the current state of the [`@remote-ui/core` `RemoteRoot` object](https://github.com/Shopify/remote-ui/tree/main/packages/core#remoteroot), which is provided as the first argument for every rendering extension point.

-[`@remote-ui/testing`](https://github.com/Shopify/remote-ui/tree/main/packages/testing) is built for exactly this purpose, and it is our recommended approach for testing most UI extensions.
+[`@remote-ui/testing`](https://github.com/Shopify/remote-ui/tree/main/packages/testing) is built for exactly this purpose, and it is our recommended approach for testing most UI Extensions.
 To use it, first install it as a dev dependency using `yarn add @remote-ui/testing --dev` or `npm install @remote-ui/testing --save-dev`.
 You will again need to separate your extension point callback into a function your test can import, like the example below:

 ```ts
 // In extension.js